reachingfdreams/sendo_homework/README.md

 2. Download, install and run elastich search
 	* "Download":https://www.elastic.co/downloads/elasticsearch and
 	  unzip the Elasticsearch official distribution.
+    You can take directly elastichsearch-6.2.2 from the repository.
 	* Run @bin/elasticsearch@
-	* Run @curl -X GET http://localhost:9200/@ or open it on browser.
+	* Run @curl -X GET http://localhost:9200/@ or open it on browser to check if Elastichsearch is working correctly.

 3. Insall python, use for simple http server as search app
   * Install python virual env